leesa-serin-ison/Health-Record-Storer/README.md

 ](https://github.com/Abhirami-p0612/lab-record-storer.git)

 # RUN
-We used Liveserver to merge coodes and run them
+We used Liveserver to merge codes and run them

 # SCREENSHOTS